 In accordance with DoD Instruction 4165.57, Air Installations Compatible Use Zones, APZs are established at military airfields to delineate recommended compatible land uses for the protection of people and property on the ground.
 APZs define the areas of a military airfield that would have the highest potential to be affected if an aircraft mishap were to occur.
 Air Installation compatible use zone guidelines identify three types of APZs for airfields based on aircraft mishap patterns: CZ, APZ I, and APZ II.
-The standard Air Force CZ for Class B runways, such as Runway 12/30 at Vandenberg SFB, is a rectangular area that extends

-3,000 feet from the end of a runway, is 3,000 feet wide, and identifies the area with the highest probability for mishaps.
-APZ I, which typically extends 5,000 feet from the end of the CZ, has a lower mishap probability, and APZ II, which typically extends 7,000 feet from the end of APZ I, has the lowest mishap probability of the three zones.
+The standard Air Force CZ for Class B runways, such as Runway 12/30 at Vandenberg SFB, is a rectangular area that extends 3,000 feet from the end of a runway, is 3,000 feet wide, and identifies the area with the highest probability for mishaps.
+APZ I, which typically extends 5,000 feet from the end of APZ II, has the lowest mishap probability of the three zones.